dan2995/Testing-Task/readme.md

 Commands used:

--> To create the test class: codeceptjs gt
+-> To create the test class: codeceptjs gt \n
 -> To create page objects: codeceptjs gpo
 -> For the reporting to work (xml report): npm install -g mocha, npm install -g mocha-junit-reporter -> For the reporting to work (allure report which uses xml report): scoop install allure after installing scoop and powershell version >= 3